I'm a Ruby developer in San Francisco. This is my programming blog.

 The First 2010 Ruby Outreach Workshop

 …is now open for registration.
 Last year Sarah Allen and I did three workshops for women and this year we’re going for four.
 So, if you’d like to learn Rails and can come BOTH Friday, February 26th in the evening AND Saturday, February 27th during the day, go sign up!
-There are only [...]
+There are […]

 August Workshop Dates Confirmed!